 10. Starting a career in Online Teaching

-Although I’ve met a bunch of happy offline scuba diving, yoga, surfing and winter sports instructors ( to name a few ) around the world that get to work outdoors doing what they like the most; the truth is online teachers are also on high demand these days.
+Although I’ve met a bunch of happy offline scuba diving, yoga, surfing, and winter sports instructors ( to name a few ) around the world that get to work outdoors doing what they like the most; the truth is online teachers are also in high demand these days.

 And it was never easier to get started with tools like Skype or virtual reality systems.
 So if the idea of sharing your knowledge with people willing to learn what you have to teach them appeals to you, do not hesitate and start a career in online teaching.

 Now it is your turn.
-Comment below if you have any tips on how to succeed as a digital nomad, want to share your own journey to become a digital nomad or want your questions about freelancing and finding online gigs to be solved.
+Get in touch via social media if you have any tips on how to succeed as a digital nomad, want to share your own journey to become a digital nomad, or want your questions about freelancing and finding online gigs to be solved.
 We’ll get back to you soon!